40+ Tested and true solutions to try when your kid’s afraid to sleep alone at night.

 - “My husband preformed a smudging ritual for bedtime.”

 I tell my son ‘It’s ok to be scared.
 You have to be scared in order to be brave’.

-Books that can help: Each image is an affiliate link to the product on Amazon.com
+Books that can help kids who are afraid at bed time: Each image is an affiliate link to the product on Amazon.com

 Tools to banish bedtime monsters:

 - A magic blanket some children believe they’re safe as long as they stay underneath it.